-Establishing coordination process between Aeronautical Rescue Coordination Centre (ARCC) maintained by Airport & Aviation Services (SL) Ltd and Maritime Rescue Coordination Centre (MRCC) established and maintained by Sri Lanka Navy was initiated by the interventions made by CAASL through meetings and establishing working groups in order to ensure effective discharge of state obligation in terms of provision of SAR services. .
+Establishing coordination process between Aeronautical Rescue Coordination Centre (ARCC) maintained by Airport & Aviation Services (SL) Ltd and Maritime Rescue Coordination Centre (MRCC) established and maintained by Sri Lanka Navy was initiated by the interventions made by CAASL through meetings and establishing working groups in order to ensure effective discharge of state obligation in terms of provision of SAR services.

-CAASL initiated the process of establishing National Aeronautical Search & Rescue (SAR) plan.
-In this regard initial draft of the National Aeronautical Search & Rescue plan was formulated and through the sanctions of the Ministry of Defence and State Ministry of Aviation and developing export Zones sent that to Defence establishments and other state entities who are identified as stake holder to the above plan.
-Stake holders were notified to visit their role detailed in the plan and to reform further to give their best contribution for an Aeronautical Search and Rescue effort.
-Work in progress to establish a working committee of SAR stake holders to finalize the plan.
+The CAASL initiated the process of establishing the National Aeronautical Search & Rescue (SAR) plan.
+In this regard, the initial draft of the National Aeronautical Search & Rescue plan was formulated and through the sanctions of the Ministry of Defence and the State Ministry of Aviation and developing export zones the said draft was shared to the Defence establishments and other state entities who are identified as stakeholders to the above plan.
+Stakeholders were notified to visit their role detailed in the plan and to reform further to give their best contribution for an Aeronautical Search and Rescue effort.
+Work is still in progress to establish a working committee of SAR stakeholders to finalise the plan.

-CAASL continuously engaged with Ministry of Foreign affairs Sri Lanka and Airport authority of India in order to establish an Agreement between GOSL & GOI on corporation on Aeronautical Search & Rescue Services to ensure the provision of SAR services.
+The CAASL continuously engaged with the Ministry of Foreign affairs of Sri Lanka and Airport authority of India in order to establish an Agreement between GOSL & GOI on corporation on Aeronautical Search & Rescue Services to ensure the provision of SAR services.